This easy Christmas Oreo Cookies recipe gives a festive twist to a classic cookie. Try them, and they’ll be a new holiday tradition.

 - 3 oz red fondant icing

-- Sift together the flour, cocoa powder, salt, and baking powder in a large bowl, and set aside
+- Sift the flour, cocoa powder, salt, and baking powder into a large bowl, and set it aside.

-- Add the dry ingredients and mix until incorporated.
+- Mix in the dry ingredients until they are incorporated.

-- Wrap the dough with plastic wrap and cool in the refrigerator at least 1 hour.
+- Wrap the dough with plastic wrap and cool in the refrigerator for at least 1 hour.

-- Place one piece between 2 lightly floured sheets of parchment paper and roll into a ¼-inch-thick rectangle.
+- Roll one half between two sheets of lightly floured parchment paper into a 1⁄4-inch-thick rectangle.
 Repeat with the other piece of dough.

-- Place the cookies about 2 inches apart on ungreased baking sheets and chill for 20 minutes.
-Decorate with a cookie stamp or cookie cutter (if using a cookie cutter be sure not to cut all the way through the dough.
+- Place the cookies two inches apart on ungreased baking sheets and chill for 20 minutes.
+Decorate with a cookie stamp or cookie cutter (if using a cookie cutter, be sure not to cut through the dough).

-- Bake the cookies until they are set (about 8-10 minutes) be sure not to let them get too dark or the cookie will become bitter.
+- The cookies should be baked until they are set (about 8 to 10 minutes).
+Do not let them get too dark, or they will become bitter.